Online Induction >> Contractor Prequalification

 Common question categories range from incident and hazard management and performance, safety incident history, does the company have systems and processes in place and insurance levels.

-A contractor prequalification process typically happens as part of the overall contractor induction
+typically happens as part of the overall contractor induction

 or safety induction